adij296/SVM-classifier-3/README.md

 ## Usage

-Place your raw labels into raw_labels.docx, one per line (a prefilled sample raw_labels.docx is available in the repository)
+Place your raw labels into sample - Input.docx, one label followed by description on individual lines (a prefilled sample sample - Input.docx is available in the repository)

 Prepare GroundTruth.docx with a table, the first column (with a header of "Ground Truth") having all the base labels, and a blank second column (with a header of "Found/Not Found").
 There is also a sample GroundTruth.docx within the repository.

-Run the script.
+Run either scripts, with or without unknowns.
 The script will:

 - Train the SVM model on your Excel dataset.